 If there's one thing that’s essential to any room, it’s plenty of daylight.

 Good lighting in your home is particularly necessary if you’re considering using your new space as a creative studio, home office or even a library.
 Plenty of natural light can have a dramatic affect on the feel of your room, so if a space in your home feels dark and dingy then the first thing to do is let in some daylight.

-Sun tunnels - also known as sun pipes or light tunnels - are the perfect way to let daylight in to a room that has no windows, permanently reducing the darkness in the space.
+Sun tunnels - also known as sun pipes or light tunnels - are the perfect way to let daylight in to a room that has no windows, such as a basement, permanently reducing the darkness in the space.
 These ingenious solutions work by transporting rays of light from your roof down a highly reflective tube and into the space below, flooding a previously dull and windowless room with tons of natural light.
 It really is quite amazing the difference a sun tunnel can make.